madhuparnachatterjee2008/DemoWithDBR/README.md

-Here’s a structured medical summary you can share with her healthcare providers.
+Here is a structured medical summary you can share with her healthcare providers.
 It organizes her symptoms, investigations, diagnoses, and treatments chronologically and by system to help streamline her care:

 ---